The Best Paint for Furniture of Every Type

 Acrylic Paint

-A high-quality acrylic paint is easy to apply and it goes on smoothly (it self-levels nicely).
+High-quality acrylic paint is easy to apply, and it goes on smoothly (it self-levels nicely).
 Acrylic paint is far more durable than latex paint and has excellent adhesion, so it requires minimal prep work.
 It's so durable that a top coat is optional.

 My favorite high-quality acrylic paint is: